Introduction

 Regarding the resolution of the video recording, a camera (Coolpix P300, Nikon) was set at 120 Hz and positioned behind the end line of the table tennis table.
 The forehand stroke of both opponents was recorded for the experimental video.
 We checked the original film frame-by-frame to confirm paddle–ball contact, and we used Adobe Photoshop and Premiere software (Adobe, State of California, USA) to edit the videos according to the spatiotemporal occlusion conditions.

 We edited the film according to four temporal occlusion conditions, which were abbreviated as T1, T2, T3, and T4.
 The paddle–ball contact was used as the cut-off point.
-Four sequences of temporal occlusions were presented in the following arithmetic progression: (1) T1 as the occlusion point relative to the paddle–ball contact at −750 ms; (2) T2 as the occlusion point relative to the paddle–ball contact at −500 ms; (3) T3 as the point of paddle–ball contact; and (4) T4 as the occlusion point relative to the paddle–ball contact at +250 ms <Figure 1>.
+Four sequences of temporal occlusions were presented in the following arithmetic progression: (1) T1 as the occlusion point relative to the paddle–ball contact at −750 ms; (2) T2 as the occlusion point relative to the paddle–ball contact at −500 ms; (3) T3 as the point of paddle–ball contact; and (4) T4 as the occlusion point relative to the paddle–ball contact at +250 ms <

-In addition to temporal occlusion, spatial occlusion was employed in which only single body segments were presented, in reference to related studies [2, 7].
-A total of five spatial locations were occluded: (1) the opponent’s paddle-holding arm (OA), (2) only the ball (OB), (3) the opponent’s paddle (OP), (4) the opponent’s torso (OT), and (5) the opponent’s head (OH). <Figure 2> presents the spatial occlusion conditions.
+7].
+A total of five spatial locations were occluded: (1) the opponent’s paddle-holding arm (OA), (2) only the ball (OB), (3) the opponent’s paddle (OP), (4) the opponent’s torso (OT), and (5) the opponent’s head (OH). <

 Spatial and temporal occlusions were integrated into spatiotemporal occlusions.
 For instance, the experimental trial randomly displayed T1 plus OA, T2 plus OT, or T4 plus OB, and so on, instead of only the T1, T2, T3, T4 and OA, OB, OP, OT, and OH conditions.
 Each participant completed two 80-item experimental trials involving 4 (temporal occlusions) × 5 (spatial occlusions) × 2 (right- and left-direction paths) × 2 (opponents) variables.
 All videos in the trials were randomly displayed from the receiver’s perspective; thus, the participants underwent the 80 randomized trials twice.